8a8al00ey/sabthrottle/README.md

-# nzbthrottle
+# sabthrottle

 ## Description
+Code taken from daghaian/nzbthrottle and changed to work with Sabnzbd.

-Nzbthrottle was designed in order to dynamically control the bandwidth allocation when users are actively streaming from Plex to avoid unnecessary buffering while still allowing the user to download at the fastest rate possible.
+Sabthrottle was designed in order to dynamically control the bandwidth allocation when users are actively streaming from Plex to avoid unnecessary buffering while still allowing the user to download at the fastest rate possible.

 ## Installation